fudgebucket27/PoseidonSharp/README.md

 ## Adding PoseidonSharp to your project
 You can either submodule this repository or add it as a dependency to your project via NuGet Package Manager in Visual Studio with the following command:

-    Install-Package PoseidonSharp -Version 1.0.6
+    Install-Package PoseidonSharp -Version 1.0.7

 ## Important

-1. When passing BigInteger array inputs to Poseidon use the length of the input + 1
+1. When passing BigInteger array inputs to Poseidon use the length of the input array + 1

 2. The EDDSA signed message back is (0x + Rx+  Ry + S) and is specific to Loopring